Frequently Asked Questions

 Are there other strategies I can use to hear better in difficult situations?

 Yes, hearing aids are aids to help you hear better, but they do not fully restore your hearing.
-Using the strategies on our “Communication Tips” page, you and your significant others will be able to communicate more effectively.
+Using these communication tips, you and your significant others will be able to communicate more effectively.

 Does it take time to get adjusted to hearing aids?